mackuba/SafariAutoLoginTest/README.md

 **== UPDATE 2017 ==**

-This doesn't work anymore - some people of course had to use it for evil purposes (surprise surprise) and Apple has changed a few things:
+The original approach doesn't work anymore - some people of course had to use it for evil purposes (surprise surprise) and Apple has changed a few things:

 - the [App Store Review Guidelines](https://developer.apple.com/app-store/review/guidelines/) (5.1.1) now specifically say that: